Alex1iv/Loan_repayment/README.md

 ## Summary

+It was proposed an algorythm, improving the loan portfolio' rate of return using machine learning.
+If applied, the alrorithm is expected to reduce the number of applications by 37% and increase the rate of return by 58%.
+It was reestimated applicant's features leading to default.
+It was also identified factors of the interest rate.

 ## Project description

 High competition in the fintech industry pushes companies to innovate.
 The *LendingClub* company (platform) is the first firm in the US providing peer-to-peer loans between private customers.
 In addition, the company trades loans on a secondary market.
 A combination of practical and attractive website, and low interest rates assured fast growth of the client base.
 This, however, resulted in increase of defaults on the loan repayments rate since current algorythm of the default probability calculation has to be constantly tuned.

 The business objective of the assignment is to identify factors, increasing credit loss of the company such as: